Secondary teaching at Nottingham Trent University (NTU)

 As a School Direct trainee, you will be entitled to the same financial support as trainees on other postgraduate teacher training courses.

-If you are a UK or EU trainee, you should be eligible for a student loan, maintenance loan or maintenance grant to cover the cost of your study, and will only start paying the loans back when you start earning over £21,000 per annum.
+If you are a UK or EU trainee, you should be eligible for a student loan, maintenance loan and maintenance grant to cover the cost of your study and will only start paying the loans back when you start earning over £21,000 per annum.

-You may be eligible to receive a training bursary, dependent on the subject you train for and a degree classification of at least 2:2.
+You may be eligible to receive a training bursary, dependent on the subject you train for and a degree classification.

 Bursaries and scholarships available up to £30,000